-A student should complete between 18 and 19 UoC per term.
+A student should complete between 18 and 19 units of credit per term.
 If you fail a course, you will need to repeat that course which may lengthen your study time.
 We recommend students take the failed course in the next term.